-In 2012, ACAC programs took place in almost 1,600 schools in 24 states and the District of Columbia, highlighted in maroon on the map above.
-During 2012, over 110,000 students submitted more than 184,000 applications during College Application Campaign events.
+In 2012, ACAC programs took place in over 1,600 schools in 24 states and the District of Columbia, highlighted in maroon on the map above.
+During 2012, nearly 130,000 students submitted more than 195,000 applications during College Application Campaign events.
 The campaign expands each year to include more states, high schools, and students.
 States committed to piloting College Application Campaign events in fall 2013 are highlighted in yellow.
 ACAC aims to engage all states for the 2014 Campaign.
 Click on a participating state to learn more about their program or see a list of all 2012 participating states.

 - Educates policy and decision makers in every state and territory about the importance and value of higher education

 - Works to increase the number of citizens who pursue educational opportunities beyond high school